-Today is Thursday 19 May 2022.
-The forecast for this morning at ILE is again calling for sunny and still (with a light breeze from the SW developing by 9am).
-I will be heading down to the lake early again.
+Today is Saturday 11 June 2022.
+The forecast for ILE is calling for mostly cloudy skies with rain developing followed by scattered thunderstorms.
+We need to let some water out of the pool as it has poured almost every day for the past two weeks.
+Did I mention that my clothes dryer quit and the new one will not be here until 20 June?
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about three hours to prepare and makes sixty-nine days in a row with a new one.
+This blog post took more than two hours to prepare and makes eighty-eight days in a row with a new one.

 BIRDS AS ART Image Optimization Service (BAA IOS)